lukaspalkovic/DCS_wiki/DroneCore.Pilot-Power-supply.md

 ## DroneCore.Pilot power consumption

 Default system configuration consists of DroneCore.Pilot board connected with the Cube Orange and NVIDIA® Jetson Xavier™ NX Module.
 Power consumption of the whole system depends on usage of Jetson Xavier™ NX computing power and peripheral devices connected to board.
 This paragraph assumes that NVIDIA® Jetson Xavier™ NX is in 20W power mode and no other peripheral is connected to board, except one imx477 CSI camera.
 Video stream processing is the situation where the 20W power mode starts to play a role.
-We describe some default test scenarios for reference.
+We describe some default test scenarios for reference, which you can use to calculate approximate value of power consumption of your whole system.

   - **Scenario 1:**
     - Xavier NX statistics: